 - 3rd Company

-- a reduced HQ Staff + a medical group
+- a reduced HQ Staff and a medical group

 Toward Kolwezi

-At 10:30 AM (10.30), the first C-130 Hercules left Kinshasa, shortly after followed by the remaining four military aircraft.
-The town of Kolwezi lies 930 miles (1,500 km) south-east of Kinshasa and thus, the flight would take four hours.
+At 10:30 a.m.
+(10:30), the first C-130 Hercules left Kinshasa, followed shortly after by the remaining four military aircraft.
+The town of Kolwezi lies 930 miles (1,500 km) southeast of Kinshasa.
+Thus, the flight would take about four hours.

 First jump over Kolwezi

-At 03:15 PM (15.15), first legionnaires jumped over Kolwezi.
-They were 381 men in total and had jumped over Drop Zone Alpha, a drop zone located near the center of Kolwezi, close to the Old Town.
-Situated between a Police station and a local hotel, the drop zone was 875 yards (800 m) long, covered by high grass and 16-foot (4 m) termite mounds.
+At 3:15 p.m.
+(15:15), the legionnaires jumped over Kolwezi, 381 men in total.
+They made their jump over Drop Zone Alpha, a drop zone located near the center of Kolwezi, close to the Old Town.
+Situated between a police station and a hotel, the drop zone was 875 yards (800 m) long, covered by high grass and 16-foot (4 m) termite mounds.

 During their combat jump, the legionnaires were equipped with U.S. T-10 S parachutes.
-By the way, the Legion paratroopers had never experienced them; they had got a quick training how to use these parachutes only a while before leaving Kinshasa for Kolwezi.
+However, the Legion paratroopers had never tried them before.
+They had only been given quick instructions on these parachutes shortly before leaving Kinshasa for Kolwezi.

 Every Hercules had some 80 legionnaires on board.
-They were dropped from two doors, by 20 men each.
-It means that two dropping waves had to be done.
+They were dropped through two doors, 20 men from each.
+This meant that two waves of drops had to be made.

-On the ground, the paratroopers had been assembled by their units and their mission could start.
-Nevertheless, six legionnaires had already been injured.
-During the regrouping, a legionnaire missed: Corporal Robert Arnold, a young British member of the 1st Company.
-The next day, he would be found to be massacred by rebels.
-He had still been equipped with his parachute.
-Corporal Arnold became the first killed legionnaire of Operation Bonite.
+On the ground, the paratroopers had been assembled in their units.
+The mission could then start.
+Nevertheless, six legionnaires had already been injured, and during the regrouping, another one was missing: Corporal Robert Arnold, a young British member of the 1st Company.
+The next day, he was found to have been massacred by rebels.
+He was still equipped with his parachute.
+Corporal Arnold became the first legionnaire killed during Operation Bonite.

 Fighting in Kolwezi

-In the town, the 2e REP men had to occupy as soon as possible several strategic points:
+Once inside the town, the 2e REP men had to occupy several strategic points as soon as possible:

 - Jean XXIII Lycée (a high school): 1st Company

-- Hospital + Gecamines Factory: 2nd Company + HQ
+- Hospital and Gecamines Factory: 2nd Company and HQ

 - Impala Hotel: 3rd Company

-The Lycée was one the places expected as a location for rebels’ hostages, along with the hospital.
-The Impala Hotel was used by rebels as their HQ.
-At the Gecamines Factory, there could be some vehicles to allow the 2e REP units to be motorized.
+The Lycée and hospital were two places expected as locations for the rebels’ hostages.
+The Impala Hotel was used as the rebels’ HQ.
+At the Gecamines Factory, there could be some vehicles to allow the 2e REP units to become motorized.

-The 3rd Company was ordered to carry out also another two missions: to seize a train station in the center of Kolwezi and an important bridge situated between the Old Town and the New Town.
+The 3rd Company was ordered to carry out another two missions as well.
+First, they had to seize a train station in the center of Kolwezi, and then, an important bridge located between the Old Town and the New Town.

-When entering the town, the battle between rebels and 2e REP legionnaires started.
-The fighting with rebels occurred in all main streets and took about two hours.
-At 05:45 PM (17.45), all strategic points were seized; Kolwezi was recaptured.
-During the fights, a large number of rebels were killed and tens of their weapons seized.
+The battle between the rebels and the 2e REP legionnaires started as soon as they entered the town.
+The fighting occurred in all main streets and lasted about two hours.
+By 5:45 p.m.
+(17:45), all strategic points were seized and Kolwezi was recaptured.
+During the fighting, numerous rebels were killed and tens of their weapons were seized.

 In the evening, a planned second jump over Kolwezi was cancelled.
-It was to conduct at 05:55 PM (17.55), by the rest of the 2e REP. However, due to several factors, the jump was eventually cancelled.
-It got dark and the drop zone wasn’t safe for a night jump.
-The strategic points had already been seized, and the majority of Europeans had been rescued.
+It had been scheduled for 5:55 p.m.
+(17:55) with the rest of the 2e REP, but was called off due to several factors.
+First, it got dark, and the drop zone wasn’t safe for a night jump.
+The strategic points had already been seized, and the majority of European hostages had been rescued.
 Lastly, the rebels had been pushed out of the town.

-Because of that, the aircraft with the second wave of legionnaires moved to Lubumbashi, the second largest city of then Zaire, located some 155 miles (250 km) south-east of Kolwezi.
-The legionnaires would spend the coming night there.
+Because of that, the aircraft with the second wave of legionnaires moved to Lubumbashi, the second largest city in Zaire, located some 155 miles (250 km) southeast of Kolwezi.
+There they would spend the upcoming night.

 Night fights in Kolwezi

-During the night, the rebels had attacked the legionnaires under cover of darkness; new fights flared up.
-The skirmishes took all the night.
-Many rebels would be killed and a number of other weapons captured as well.
+During the night, the rebels attacked the legionnaires under cover of darkness, and new fights flared up.
+These skirmishes took all night.
+Many rebels would be killed and a number of other weapons captured.

 Military equipment from Corsica to Zaire

-Meanwhile, at the Solenzara Air Base in Corsica, the 2e REP’s military materiel was loaded on board of U.S. Air Force transport aircraft (several Lockheed C-141 Starlifter airlifters).
-Especially the regiment’s vehicles with their drivers, some 80 men in total.
+Meanwhile, at the Solenzara Air Base in Corsica, the 2e REP’s military materiel was loaded on board of several of the U.S. Air Force’s Lockheed C-141 Starlifter airlifters, especially the regiment’s vehicles and their drivers, comprising 80 men in total.

-But these aircraft weren’t able to transport all vehicles and thus a Lockheed C-5 Galaxy aircraft had to arrive.
-The then largest military aircraft within the U.S.A.F., part of the 3rd Military Airlift Squadron [1].
+But these aircraft couldn’t transport all the vehicles.
+Thus, a Lockheed C-5 Galaxy aircraft had to be deployed.
+This was, at the time, the largest military aircraft within the U.S.A.F., part of the 3rd Military Airlift Squadron [1].

-The loading of the C-5 Galaxy took all the night + the morning of May 20.
-After the Lockheed C-5 Galaxy had been ready, it moved to Lubumbashi in Zaire, to be unloaded there.
+The loading of the C-5 Galaxy took all that night and the morning of May 20.
+Once all was ready, the aircraft moved to Lubumbashi, in Zaire, to be unloaded there.

 The Lockheed C-5 Galaxy would support the 2e REP until May 24 [2].
-The aircraft continued the flights in, to and out of Libreville, Gabon, a former colony of France, with a French military base placed there.
-The Lockheed C-5 Galaxy would be moving on a regular basis between Gabon, Kinshasa and Lubumbashi to re-supply the 2e REP legionnaires.
+The aircraft continued flights into and out of Libreville in Gabon, a former French colony, with a French military base.
+The C-5 Galaxy would move on a regular basis between Gabon, Kinshasa and Lubumbashi to resupply the 2e REP legionnaires.

-[1], [2]: All of these unique information about the Lockheed C-5 Galaxy aircraft and its mission during May 19-24 were provided to the Foreign Legion Info website by John “Jack” Legere (Sergeant, 3rd Military Airlift Squadron at the time of the operation), a crewmember of the aircraft
+[1], [2]: All of this unique information about the Lockheed C-5 Galaxy aircraft and its mission during May 19-24 was provided to the Foreign Legion Info website by John “Jack” Legere (Sergeant, 3rd Military Airlift Squadron at the time of the operation), a crewmember of the aircraft.

 May 20, 1978 – Saturday